dscvr-one/dscvr-canvas/libs/canvas-wallet-adapter/README.md

 const { wallets } = useWallet();

 onMounted(() => {
-  // you should be able to see `Dscvr Canvas Wallet` detected as installed console.log(wallets.value);
+  // you should be able to see `Dscvr Canvas` detected as installed console.log(wallets.value);
 });
 ```